How to add Jira to Dropbox Dash

 highlighter icon

-• To set up Jira using OAuth, you’ll need to set the default email visibility in your settings to public.
+• To set up Jira, set the default email visibility in your settings to public.
 Learn more about configuring your email address privacy and why it’s safe.
 This is a requirement for installed apps (like Dash) to access permissioning data.

-• The permissions on ingested data may not be complete with the OAuth method if default email visibility isn’t set to public or if individual users override email visibility settings on their Atlassian account.
+• The permissions on ingested data may not be complete if default email visibility isn’t set to public or if individual users override email visibility settings on their Atlassian account.

 • Dash can only support Jira accounts with a single site.
 If you have multiple Jira sites, Dash can’t ingest your Jira data.